Clear some space on your camera. You’re about to go photo wild.

 10. The Museum of Boulder

-Local tip: After you check out the permanent and rotating exhibitions at Boulder’s new history museum, head to the large rooftop terrace.
-This scenic space is accessible via an elevator, making it open to everyone, even people with limited mobility or disabilities.
+After you check out the permanent and rotating exhibitions at Boulder’s new history museum, head to the large rooftop terrace.
+This scenic space is accessible via an elevator, making it open to everyone (with a museum ticket), even people with limited mobility or disabilities.

 How to get there: 2205 Broadway, the corner of Broadway and Pine, in the former Masonic Lodge, built in 1949.
 It is not far from Pearl Street.